acekiller/kooaba-api/query_api_v2/README.md

   * http://query-beta.kooaba.com
   * https://query-beta.kooaba.com

 The query request is a `POST` request to path `/v2/query` to the endpoint with `multipart/form-data` payload.
-It is recommended to set the `Accept` header of the request to `application/json`.
+It is required to set the `Accept` header of the request to `application/json`.
 Authentication and request signature is performed via a KWS header (the algorithm is common for all kooaba APIs and is detailed in https://github.com/kooaba/kooaba-api/tree/master/authentication).
 Request size limit is 2MB for the request body.
 Each field can occur only once.
 Multiple occurrence of a field in the request leads to undefined behavior.
 The field names are case sensitive.
 Any unknown fields are ignored.
 Standard fields are:

 * `image`
  * Mandatory